faizmuhammad12/Euler-Maruyama-Simulation/README.md

 # Euler-Maruyama-Simulation

+Simulated paths of Ornstein-Uhlenbeck process, a stochastic differential equation, used for Benedictine University's MATH2260.
-Simulation used for Benedictine University's MATH2260, project titled "Applications of Stochastic Differential Equations in Physics and their Numerical Solutions via Computer Simulations"
+Project titled: "Applications of Stochastic Differential Equations and their Numerical Solutions via Computer Simulations"